Crispy Tempeh with Mango and Chile Pepper

 - 2 to 3 tablespoons white wine Add to list

-- 2 heaping tablespoons Sucanat Add to list
+- 2 heaping tablespoons raw cane sugar Add to list

-- 2 tablespoons coarsely chopped cilantro Add to list
+- 2 tablespoons coarsely chopped fresh cilantro Add to list

-Add enough oil in large fry pan to cover surface.
-Heat oil to medium hot and fry tempeh strips on both sides until lightly browned.
-Set aside on paper towel.
+Add enough oil to a large fry pan to cover the surface.
+Heat oil to medium-hot and fry tempeh strips on both sides until lightly browned.
+Set aside on a paper towel.
 Sprinkle with salt.
-Remove excess oil from the pan so you have approximately one tablespoon left.
+Remove excess oil from the pan so you have approximately 1 tablespoon left.

-Add onion to pan and sauté until lightly browned.
-Add mango and chile pepper.
-Cook 4 to 5 minutes, or until fruit is very soft.
+Add onions to pan and sauté until lightly browned.
+Add mango and chile peppers; cook 4 to 5 minutes, or until fruit is very soft.

 Add wine and cook until wine is absorbed or reduced.
-Stir in Sucanat.
-Cook for an additional 30 seconds or so.
-Arrange over tempeh strips, sprinkle with cilantro and season with vinegar and pepper.
+Stir in sugar; cook for an additional 30 seconds.
+Arrange over tempeh strips, sprinkle with cilantro and season with vinegar and black pepper.